 While the MCA analyzes expected impacts to water, agriculture, and forests from climate change in Montana, its scope does not include impacts to human health.
 National-level studies, however, have outlined a number of linkages between climate change, exposure, and health outcomes with projected health impacts that have direct implications for Montana (USGCRP 2016).
-The certainty of changes in Montana’s climate in the decades ahead calls for a deeper understanding of the potential impacts on people, as well as the capacity of the Montana's healthcare community to respond to emerging climate-related challenges.
+The certainty of changes in Montana’s climate in the decades ahead calls for a deeper understanding of the potential impacts on people, as well as the capacity of Montana's healthcare community to respond to emerging climate-related challenges.
 A need, thus, exists for increased collaboration between healthcare practitioners and scientists to gather data on health and climate trends, examine potential health impacts of projected climate changes, and communicate the need for monitoring and action to the broader community of Montana healthcare providers, policy makers, and public.
-This report serves as the foundation for such collaboration.
+This report serves as the informational foundation for such collaboration.

-Climate change occurs globally, and the anticipated impacts to human health and well-being affect all humankind to some degree.
+Climate change is a global phenomenon, and the anticipated impacts to human health and well-being affect all humankind to some degree.
 In Montana, both harm and benefits will result, depending on location and individual.
 Harms may include increased mortality rates related to cardiovascular and respiratory conditions and heat stress, elevated gastrointestinal diseases, spread of infectious disease, increased premature births, higher morbidity, and more.
-Particular aspects of climate change may be positive in some regions initially (e.g., warmer winters may result in less exposure for some), but over the long term the consequences of warming are less positive and of great concern.
+Particular aspects of climate change may be positive in some regions initially (e.g., warmer winters will benefit some), but over the long term the consequences of warming are less positive and of great concern.
 Impacts on individuals vary based on where they live, as well as on their age, gender, occupation, socioeconomic status, and underlying medical conditions.
 The most vulnerable populations to climate change are children, the sick, the poor, the elderly, individuals working outdoors, and isolated populations far from healthcare services.